andrewgdotcom/poshlib/README.md

 . "$SCRIPT_DIR/poshlib/poshlib.sh" || exit 1
 ```

+NOTE that some poshlib routines (e.g. rscript) expect the second line above
+to be in a narrowly-defined format, otherwise they will fail to resolve the
+dependencies correctly (this avoids having to reimplement a shell parser).
+Please try not to deviate too far from the example form above, otherwise you
+may get errors of the form "Unexpected descent before init".

 You can now enable the individual modules with `use MODULE`.
 Module names are the filenames without the `.sh` suffix.

 You can extend poshlib with your own modules: